MobileFirstLLC/cws-publish/README.md

     Generating a zip file is outside the scope of this package.
 It is assumed that you have already generated a zip file during previous build steps.
     Please use tools such as [extension-cli](https://github.com/MobileFirstLLC/extension-cli) for programmatic way to generate a zip file for an extension project.

-    Once you know the location of the zip file, update the upload/publish command and replace `<ZIP_FILE>` with path to file.
+    Once you know the location of the zip file, update the upload/publish command and replace `<ZIP_FILE>` with path to file, for example:

-    EXAMPLE: if using Gitlab CI and the zip file is `my.zip` in a directory called `build`, the upload command would now look like this (see notes on specifying paths below):

     ```
     npx cws-upload $client_id $client_secret $refresh_token ./build/my.zip <EXTENSION_ID>
     ```

-    **Notes on specifying paths**:
+    Notes on specifying paths for different CI environments:

-    - when using **Travis CI** or **Github actions**, if zip file will be generated in the root of the repository, the path to the release file is the file name without path.
+    - when using **Travis CI** or **Github actions**, if zip file will be generated in the root of the repository, the path to the release file is the file name without path, for example: `release.zip`

-      For example: `release.zip`

-    - when using **Gitlab pipeline**, if the zip file is generated as a build artifact in the root, path to the release should include explicit relative path.
+    - when using **Gitlab pipeline**, if the zip file is generated as a build artifact in the root, path to the release should include relative path, for example: `./public/release.zip`

-      For example: `./public/release.zip`

 3. **Extension identifier `<EXTENSION_ID>`**

     Go to Chrome web store [developer console](https://chrome.google.com/webstore/developer/dashboard) and click on an existing extension.
 Copy the item id (32 alpha-character string) and paste it to your command to replace `<EXTENSION_ID>`.

-    If your extension is brand new, you must manually upload an initial draft in the developer console to obtain an id.
-Further, you will not be able to publish the extension until you manually complete the store listing to include uploading necessary screenshots and consenting to their policies.

-    **EXAMPLE:** if your extension id is `fpggedhgeoicapmcammhdbmcmngbpkll`, the upload command would now look like this:
+    For example, if your extension id is `fpggedhgeoicapmcammhdbmcmngbpkll`, the upload command would now look like this:

     ```
     npx cws-upload $client_id $client_secret $refresh_token ./build/my.zip fpggedhgeoicapmcammhdbmcmngbpkll
     ```

+    If your extension is brand new, you must manually upload an initial draft in the developer console to obtain an id for your extension.
+Further, you will not be able to publish a new extension until you manually complete the store listing to include uploading necessary screenshots and consenting to their policies.

-    _This completes configuration steps._
+**🏁 This completes configuration steps. 🏁**

 * * *